Gary D. Praetzel, Ph.D.

 - (716) 286-8272

 - St. Vincent's Hall, Room 416

-While Dean of Business, Dr. Praetzel was the initial Co-op Director at Niagara, helping to obtain funding for the centralized Co-op Office on campus.
-Dean Praetzel secured a pair of $1.5 million grants from two foundations, plus millions of dollars in additional grants, shaping the College of Hospitality and Tourism Management into a leading national and international program, evidenced by its national ranking, its role as a founding member of The Leading Hotel Schools of the World, and its prestigious industry partnerships, including an agreement with Carlson.
-He started a mentoring program and a Business Days program for students with business leaders in the 1980s and has, through many initiatives with the business community, integrated practical learning experiences with classroom theory.
+While Dean of the College of Business, Dr. Praetzel was the initial Co-op Director at Niagara, helping to obtain funding for the centralized Co-op Office on campus.
+Dean Praetzel secured two $1.5m grants from two foundations, plus millions of dollars in additional grants, shaping the College of Hospitality and Tourism Management into a leading national and international program in hospitality and tourism evidenced by its national ranking, its role as a founding member of The Leading Hotel Schools of the World, and its prestigious industry partnerships including a hospitality partnership agreement with Carlson.
+He started a mentoring program and a Business Days program for students with business leaders in the 1980’s and has, through many initiatives with the business community, integrated practical learning experiences with classroom theory.
 He began the College of Hospitality and Tourism Management Alumni Association in 1999.